Updated November 21, 2025.

 -

-- Doing it too soon would jeopardize your basic needs (housing, food, etc.) — you need a solid plan before taking action
+- Doing it too soon would jeopardize your basic needs (housing, food, etc.) — you need a solid action plan first

 At what age is it too late to change careers?